 - Port: The port number of your SMTP email server.
-It is recommended you leave it as zero (then SyncBackPro will use the default port number based on your settings). - Local computer name: Leave this blank unless you are familiar with the HELO SMTP command.
+It is recommended you leave it as zero (then SyncBackPro will use the default port number based on your settings).
+If you are using Microsoft Exchange then this value is not required. - Local computer name: Leave this blank unless you are familiar with the HELO SMTP command.
 SyncBackPro tells the SMTP server that this is the name of the computer (the hostname).
 Some SMTP servers are configured to reject attempts to use them from computers that identify themselves incorrectly or via an I.P. address.
 SyncBackPro attempts to detect and correct this by not identifying itself.
 To tell SyncBackPro to not identify itself set this value to (a single asterisk).
 To tell SyncBackPro to send the local computers name (instead of I.P. address) set this value to + (a single plus sign). - Reply To: The email address any replies should be sent to.
-You can leave this blank. - CC: Carbon-copies of the email can be sent to other email addresses.
+You can leave this blank.
+Variables can be used. - CC: Carbon-copies of the email can be sent to other email addresses.
+Variables can be used.
 You can enter multiple email addresses by separating them with semi-colons or commas, e.g. you@email.com; you@yahoo.com - BCC: Blind-carbon-copies of the email can be sent to other email addresses.
+Variables can be used.
 You can enter multiple email addresses by separating them with semi-colons or commas. - Receipt: If you require a delivery receipt to be sent then enter the email address of the person to receive that receipt.
-Note that a receipt is only sent if the email client or email server supports this feature. - Must use SSL/TLS connection: If your SMTP server requires an SSL/TLS encrypted connection, or it supports one and you want your email to be transmitted to the server in encrypted form, then enable this option.
-Note that your server must support SSL/TLS encryption. - Direct SSL/TLS connection (usually using port 465): If your SMTP server supports a direct encrypted connection then select this option. - Use STARTTLS command: This is different from the above setting in that it connects to the SMTP server then requests that the connection be encrypted by sending the STARTTLS command to the email server.
-Choose this option is your SMTP server does not support a direct encrypted connection.
+Note that a receipt is only sent if the email client or email server supports this feature.
+Variables can be used.

-POP3/IMAP4 Server Connection Details
+Retrieving Server Connection Details

 - Port: The port number of your POP3/IMAP4 email server.
-It is recommended you leave it as zero (then SyncBackPro will use the default port number based on your settings). - Must use SSL/TLS connection: If your POP3/IMAP4 email server requires an SSL/ TLS encrypted connection, or it supports one and you want your email to be transmitted from the server in encrypted form, then enable this option.
-Note that your server must support SSL/TLS encryption.

-- Direct SSL/TLS connection (usually using port 995 for POP3, 993 for IMAP4): If your POP3/IMAP4 server supports a direct encrypted connection then select this option. - Use STLS command (POP3 only): This is different from the above setting in that it connects to the POP3 server then requests that the connection be encrypted by sending the STLS command to the email server.
-Choose this option if your SMTP server does not support a direct encrypted connection.
-This option is not available if an IMAP4 server is being used.
+It is recommended you leave it as zero (then SyncBackPro will use the default port number based on your settings).
+If you are using Microsoft Exchange then this value is not required. - Encrypted connection method: If your email server requires an encrypted connection, or it supports one and you want your email to be transmitted from the server in encrypted form, then select the appropriate option.
+Some email servers, e.g. GMail, require an encrypted connection.
+If your POP3/IMAP4 server supports a direct encrypted connection then select Direct SSL/TLS connection option.
+The Use STLS command is different from the direct setting in that it connects to the email server using an unencrypted connection and then once connected it requests that the connection be encrypted by sending a special command to the email server.
+Choose this option if your email server does not support a direct encrypted connection.
+If you're using Microsoft Exchange then select either option to use an encrypted connection.

-SMTP Encoding
+Email Encoding